ssalvaterra/LIB-201/transcribing.md

 ## Required before beginning the lesson
 ### Reading
 * Woodford, Chris.
 2021.
 "Optical Character Recognition," _Explain that Stuff_, https://www.explainthatstuff.com/how-ocr-works.html.
+* <a href="https://docs.google.com/spreadsheets/d/1ClOjUVQ7JndtP13YYtbF7sQp1PBBgdGl/edit?usp=sharing&ouid=108103280018141344202&rtpof=true&sd=true">"About the Smith Papers Collection."</a> This document gives context for the letters and describes the main contributors.
+Read this before you begin transcribing.

 ### Installations
 * Transkribus: https://readcoop.eu/transkribus/?sc=Transkribus (<a href="https://readcoop.eu/transkribus/wiki/download-and-installation/">Installation Instructions here.</a> Be sure you have Java 8 installed before installing Transkribus.
 This is in the instructions, but not in the first step.
 If you run into an issue, email your instructor!)